Stymied at home, Korea's mom and pop investors charge into China tech stocks

 KSD data showed six of the 10 top Chinese companies that Korean investors bought between January and July were tech companies, with Shennan Circuits Co Ltd, a supplier to giant tech firm Huawei supplier, taking the lead with US$55.36 million net.

-ZTE Corp was also high on Korean investment list, along with Inspur Electronic Information Technology Co Ltd, Will Semiconductor Co Ltd and Luxshare Precision Industry.
+ZTE was also high on Korean investment list, along with Inspur Electronic Information Technology, Will Semiconductor and Luxshare Precision Industry.

-The average year-to-date performance of those six shares shows a spurt of 32per cent, compared with declines of 0.7per cent and 23.7per cent respectively for Korean tech heavyweights Samsung Electronics Co Ltd and SK Hynix Inc.
+The average year-to-date performance of those six shares shows a spurt of 32 per cent, compared with declines of 0.7 per cent and 23.7 per cent respectively for Korean tech heavyweights Samsung Electronics and SK Hynix.